 - Report the need for maintenance to appropriate staff

-Junior Sous Chef Resume Example
+Junior Sous Chef Job Description for Resume

 The making of a resume for seeking the job of junior sous chef can be facilitated using the sample job description presented above.